vttresearch/siteopt_app/README.md

 Now start Docker Desktop from start menu.

 ### Login and start web-app

-Open Command Prompt and run:
+Open Command Prompt (cmd.exe) and run

 ```
 docker login registry.elexia.amct.pl
 ```

 Provide the username and password as requested.

 Download `docker-compose.yml` file from the repo and save it to some folder.

-cd into the folder with `docker-compose.yml` and pull the images
+cd into the folder with `docker-compose.yml` and pull (download) the images

 ```commandline
 docker compose pull